 The minimum period of residence is two academic years of full-time attendance at the University of Alberta.

-Students are normally expected to complete the program in four years when entering with a bachelor's, three years when entering with a master's from another institution, and two years when entering with a master's from the University of Alberta.
+Length of Program Students are normally expected to complete the program in four years when entering with a bachelor's, three years when entering with a master's from another institution, and two years when entering with a master's from the University of Alberta.
 However, the time required to complete the program will vary with the individual candidate.
 Students are evaluated annually with respect to progress in the program.

-Graduate courses can be found in §231, Course Listings, under the subject heading Psychology (PSYCO).

-205.65 Public Health Sciences

-Department of Public Health Sciences School of Public Health 3-12 University Terrace 8303 - 112 Street University of Alberta Edmonton, Alberta T6G 2T4 E-mail: sph.programs@ualberta.ca www.publichealth.ualberta.ca

-The Department of Public Health Sciences currently offers a course-based degree of Master of Public Health with several specializations and a thesisbased degree of Master of Science in Public Health Sciences with several specializations.
+205.65.4 Graduate Courses Graduate courses can be found in §231, Course Listings, under the subject heading Psychology (PSYCO).
+205.66 Public Health Sciences Department of Public Health Sciences School of Public Health 3-300 Edmonton Clinic Health Academy 11405-87 Avenue University of Alberta Edmonton, Alberta T6G 1C9 E-mail: sph.programs@ualberta.ca www.publichealth.ualberta.ca 205.66.1 General Information The Department of Public Health Sciences currently offers a course-based degree of Master of Public Health with several specializations and a thesis-based degree of Master of Science in Public Health Sciences with several specializations.
 A PhD in Public Health Sciences is also offered.

-The Department's minimum admission requirements are those set out as minimum acceptable standards by the Faculty of Graduate Studies and Research.
-These include a baccalaureate degree or its academic equivalent in a relevant field from an academic institution recognized by the University of Alberta, with a grade point average of at least 3.0 on the 4-point scale over the last $\star$ 60; at least one year of relevant experience; and, if required (see §203.2.4), a minimum overall score on an approved English language examination as described below: PTE Academic score of 59; a minimum acceptable TOEFL score of 570 (paperbased) or a total score of 92 with a score of at least 20 on each of the individual skill areas (internet-based); or a minimum overall band score of 6.5, with at least 6 on each test band on the IELTS.
+Entrance Requirements The Department's minimum admission requirements are those set out as minimum acceptable standards by the Faculty of Graduate Studies and Research.
+These include a baccalaureate degree or its academic equivalent in a relevant field from an academic institution recognized by the University of Alberta, with a grade point average of at least 3.0 on the 4-point scale over the last ★60; at least one year of relevant experience; and, if required (see §203.2.4), a minimum overall score on an approved English language examination as described below: PTE Academic score of 59; a minimum acceptable TOEFL score of 570 (paperbased) or a total score of 92 with a score of at least 20 on each of the individual skill areas (internet-based); or a minimum overall band score of 6.5, with at least 6 on each test band on the IELTS.
 Applicants should arrange for their English language test results to be sent directly to the Department.
 The Department also requires the following: